dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     "
     .. _dcmNoDeletionConstraint:

-    :ref:`No Deletion Constraint <dcmNoDeletionConstraint>`",boolean,"Delete all Studies from cache/temporary Storage System, if no Deleter Threshold and no other deletion constraint is configured
+    :ref:`No Deletion Constraint <dcmNoDeletionConstraint>`",boolean,"Delete Studies from cache/temporary Storage System, if no Deleter Threshold and no other deletion constraint is configured.

     (dcmNoDeletionConstraint)"
     "